Position

 How much does a Assembler make?

-An assembler plays a key role in many industries.
-They work on putting together parts to create finished products.
-The average yearly salary for an assembler is around $39,399.
-This means that, on average, assemblers earn a good living.
-Their pay can vary based on experience and location.
+An Assembler plays a key role in many industries, especially in manufacturing.
+They work with machines to assemble parts into finished products.
+The average yearly salary for an Assembler is around $39,563.
+This means that, on average, Assemblers earn a decent income.
+Their pay can vary based on experience, location, and the specific industry they work in.

 View Assembler jobs nearby